faern/rng-cli/README.md

 The `--seed <seed>` argument initializes the random number algorithm with the given `<seed>` instead of obtaining some entropy from the operating system.
 You don't want to use this for any cryptographical purposes.
-Giving a seed can be useful when you need determinism and must be able to produce identical data in multiple runs.
+Giving a seed can be useful when you need determinism and must be able to produce identical data over multiple runs.

+The `--max-threads` argument sets an upper limit on how many threads the tool can use in multithreaded mode.
+By default this is set to the number of hardware threads available on the system.
+The exception is when `--seed` is specified or the algorithm is "os", then the tool always runs in single-threaded mode.

 ## Example